PakkuDon/Switchboard/README.md

 Discussion board application that may or may not be based off of [Slack.](https://slack.com)

+## Tools used

-Written in C#.
-Uses ASP.NET MVC 5 and Entity Framework 6.
+- ASP.NET MVC 5
+- Entity Framework 6
+- jQuery 1.1x
+- Bootstrap 3.0
+- SignalR 2.2